chaturvedi-lab/Lycaeides_genomic_data_processing_2023/README.md

 # Lycaeides genomic data processing 2023
-This repository contains scripts for general processing of genomic data.
-Scripts are available for dealing with raw date to generating final VCF and genotype likelihood files.
+This repository contains scripts for alignment and variant calling of Lycaeides data set for several projects in the Gompert Lab at Utah State University.
+However, this is a general pipeline to process Genotyping by Sequencing data and can be used to process this kind of genomic data for any study system.
+The repository contains folders with scripts for each step.
+The scripts are also available in this file.

 ## 1. Initial setup